Best Enrichment Classes by Age: What to Enrol Your Child In (Singapore)

 Classes Worth Considering

-- Age 4 is a good starting point for piano, violin, or ukulele (with a specialist early childhood music teacher)
+Music/instrument introduction — Age 4 is a good starting point for piano, violin, or ukulele with a specialist early childhood teacher.
+Group classes are better than private lessons at this stage.
+Cost: $200-$500/month

-- If your home language is primarily English, supplementary Chinese classes help maintain bilingual competency
+Chinese/Mother Tongue language — If your home language is primarily English (which, let's be honest, describes most of us), supplementary Chinese classes help maintain bilingual competency.
+Conversational, play-based programmes work better than worksheet-heavy approaches.
+Cost: $200-$400/month

-- Multi-sport programmes (gymnastics, ball games, coordination) are better than single-sport specialisation at this age
+Gym/sports fundamentals — Multi-sport programmes are better than single-sport specialisation at this age.
+Gymnastics, ball games, coordination exercises.
+Cost: $200-$400/month

 Emerging Options